Grantham North services: Tony's Cafe

-Phillip married Ethel Haddock at St Botolph's Church, Boston on 31 July 1943, with Tony being best man; Phillip (3 October 1920 - 18 August 1982) also worked at BMARC; before the war, Phillip had worked as a joiner in Gainsborough, Lincolnshire.

-Tony married on Monday 27 December 1943 to Phyllis Dawson, of the Seacroft Hotel of Drummond Road in Skegness, when Tony was a Corporal in the RAF, at St Matthew's church in Skegness.
-His parents lived on Oakleigh Road, off Dysart Road, in Grantham, but he grew up in Stickford.

-Both brothers were scouts in the 1st Stickford Group.
-Tony also owned Westgate Fisheries in Grantham, which opened on 10 February 1948.
-Bad weather and Blue Lias clay held up bypass in 1961.

 His mother, Alice, ran the cafe at night.
 Ministry of Transport figures found that around 30% of HGVs on the A1 stopped at Tony's Cafe; Tony's Cafe was almost as well known on the A1 as Watford Gap services was on the M1.
-In 1964 a breakfast at Tony's Cafe could cost 2s 3d, which was good value.
-The cafe was discussed in the House of Commons on 17 February 1964 at around 10pm, with Farthing Corner and Newport Pagnell.
-The service area had many half pint mugs go missing, as souvenirs, in 1967.
+In 1964, a breakfast at Tony's Cafe could cost 2s 3d, which was good value.
+The cafe was discussed in the House of Commons in February 1964 along with Farthing Corner and Newport Pagnell.
+The filling station would be built later.
+The site was 14 acre, in a Swedish-style, with 26 staff.

+The service area had many pint mugs go missing, as souvenirs, in 1967, so car drivers were only allowed half-pint mugs.

+In 1968, Tony applied for a table drinks licence for the restaurant.

+and on Thursday 18 April 1968, Spitalgate licensing magistrates agreed to his application.

 Trust House Forte

 The site was owned by Trust House Forte in the 1980s and 1990s, under their Welcome Break group.

 Forte opened the redeveloped site in early 1972 as Grantham Service Area.
 The Little Chef opened in September 1980; the Little Chef closed in 2008.
 The Granary Self Service opened in 1984, being open 24 hours, and seated 162.
 In 1985 the site served 2.5m people.
 It was known as Motor Chef in the 1980s; Motor Chef was started by THF in 1974; by 1979, there were 14 Motor Chefs across the country.

 In the early 1970s, the site had a RAC service centre, with a transmitter on Gonerby Hill, and microwave direct link to Copt Oak, on the M1.